 The Spartan Controls Centre for Energy Education and Research is the School of Energy’s boiler, co-generation and industrial instrumentation facility, drawing together students, faculty and operations personnel in a cross-disciplinary learning and research environment focused on energy production, distribution, sustainability and management.
 It includes a multi-fuel boiler and a 220 kW electrical generator which is tied in to BCIT’s Smart Microgrid.

 Technology Place is a Discovery Parks Investments Ltd. building on the BCIT Burnaby campus.
 It has office and laboratory space that can be customized for a wide range of wet lab, dry lab, office and technology tenants.
 Tenant companies are mainly in life sciences sectors, but also include software, hardware, cleantech, digital media, and air quality and allergen testing.
-Through the Applied Research Liaison Office (ARLO), Technology Place tenants have the opportunity to connect with BCIT faculty and student researchers, equipment and lab facilities from more than 200 technical programs, and access campus facilities such as the library and fitness centre.
 The incubation of many small and medium-sized companies in one building creates synergy and an optimum environment for research and development.